 Resources for Returning to Operations: In addition to the available mitigation/abatement funds, DHHS is supporting child care facilities to reopen or continue operating with disaster flexibilities.
 Child care facilities can work with their licensing consultant to develop an Emergency Operations Plan so that they can reopen their doors to children and families in their communities with considerations of both flexibility and safety guidance.

-Disclaimer: This piece was written by Kelly Hoffman (Research Environmental Scientist), Andrew "AJ" Kondash (Research Environmental Scientist), Jennifer Hoponick Redmon (Senior Director, Environmental Health and Water Quality), Sara Harrison (Microscopist ), and Lisa C. Greene (Senior Director, Microanalytical Sciences) to share perspectives on a topic of interest.
+Disclaimer: This piece was written by Kelly Hoffman (Research Environmental Scientist), Andrew "AJ" Kondash (Research Environmental Scientist), Jennifer Hoponick Redmon (Senior Director, Environmental Health and Water Quality), Sara Harrison (Microscopist ), Lisa C. Greene (Senior Director, Microanalytical Sciences), and Joanne Ko (Environmental Scientist) to share perspectives on a topic of interest.
 Expression of opinions within are those of the author or authors.